 It started with a bottle shared between friends, somewhere between sunset and good conversation.
 One sip turned into a story about Jeronimo, the steep hills of Oaxaca, and agaves that take a decade to ripen.
 About choosing the long road, where quality and fairness matter more than shortcuts and margins.

 Pinchudo was born from that feeling: wanting to share something real.
 A mezcal made with respect for the land, for the people who make it, and for the moments we drink it in.
-Together, David and Maaike want to bring a piece of that world to Europe.
+Together we want to bring a piece of that world to Europe.
 To the evenings that matter most: where we relax, laugh, let go, and enjoy good company, good food, and good music, simple moments that stay with you.

 Once cooked, the agaves are crushed under a traditional tahona, a massive stone wheel that crushes the softened fibers, creating a pulp that contains both the juice and plant matter used for fermentation.
 Fermentation happens naturally, guided by natural yeasts that shape the unique character of each batch.
 The pace of fermentation depends heavily on the environment.
 Temperature, humidity, and weather shifts all influence how long the process takes, making each batch different from the last.
 Maestro mezcaleros like Jeronimo listen closely to the subtle bubbling sounds of the fermenting agave to know when it’s ready, relying on intuition honed over generations.

 Jeronimo, our maestro mezcalero, is a third-generation mezcalero, bringing generations of experience and a deep connection to the craft.
 For him, mezcal is more than a spirit.
 It’s a way of life.
-His friendship with David began years ago and deepened as they started working together.
+His friendship with David, one of the founders of Pinchudo, began years ago and deepened as they started working together.
 Through long days at the palenque, sharing meals, mezcal, laughter, and planning for the future, they built a partnership rooted in mutual respect and a shared vision.
 This bond is the foundation of Pinchudo.
 They work as a team, growing and learning together, always respecting the heritage and tradition that make mezcal so special.

 We believe that great mezcal deserves fair compensation for those who create it.
 That’s why we follow a fair-share principle, reinvesting directly into the producers and their specific needs.
 For Jeronimo, this meant supporting his vision for greater autonomy in bottling and labeling, so we helped fund machinery for a bottle and label facility.
 This allowed him to grow his business horizontally, offering bottling and labeling as additional services alongside mezcal production.
 In doing so, more work opportunities became available within his local community, as the added tasks brought new roles and responsibilities into the palenque.